Unifying Quantum and Classical Dynamics: Abstract

 \section{Abstract}

 Classical and quantum physics represent two distinct theories; however, quantum physics is regarded as the more fundamental of the two.
 It is posited that classical {mechanics} should arise from quantum mechanics under certain limiting conditions.
 Nevertheless, this remains a challenging objective.
 In this work, we explore the potential for unifying the dynamics of classical and quantum physics.
 This discussion does not suggest that classical behavior emerges from quantum mechanics; rather, it demonstrates the exact equivalence between the dynamics of quantum observables and their classical counterparts.
-It is shown that the Heisenberg equations of motion can be cast in a form that is identical to Newton's equations of motion, with $\hbar$ being absent from the formulation.
-In a generalized analysis, the Heisenberg equations are cast in a form that is identical to the classical Hamilton's equations of motion.
-This implies that both quantum and classical dynamics are governed by the same equations, with the Heisenberg operators substituting the classical {observables}.
+It is shown that the Heisenberg equations of motion can be cast in a form that is structurally equivalent to Newton's equations of motion, with $\hbar$ dropping out from the equations.
+In a generalized analysis, the Heisenberg equations are cast in a form that is identical to the classical Hamilton's equations of motion. {This implies that both quantum and classical dynamics are governed by the same form of equations, with the Heisenberg operators substituting the classical observables}.